strapdata/elassandra-google-k8s-marketplace/README.md

   --namespace "${NAMESPACE}" "elassandra=${IMAGE_ELASSANDRA}"
 ```

-After this operation, the StatefulSet has a new image configured for the
+Once the operation is done, the StatefulSet will get a new image configured for the
 containers.
 However, because of the OnDelete update strategy on the
 StatefulSet, the pods will not automatically restart.